publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch16/schI/ptA/m__us_usc_t29_s725.md

     (c) __Functions of Council__

-    The Council shall, after consulting with the State workforce investment board—
+    The Council shall, after consulting with the State workforce development board—

         (1)